 1. Make time to plan

-Develop a Making Tax Digital strategy for your practice, ensure your team are trained and ready, identify a practice champion and review your software options.
+Develop a Making Tax Digital strategy for your practice, identify an MTD champion for your practice and review your software options.

 2. Segment your clients